 - 2. Until the coming of Christianity, the Kelabit and Lun Bawang practiced a stratification system, which is the basis of leadership structure in the community. - 3.
 The Kelabit and Lun Bawang are farming communities with rice as their main crop.
 Reciprocal norms and rotation system ensure mutual assistance practices in sustaining their farms. - 4.
-Most members of the communities are devout Christians with the church plays important roles as a mediator in any disagreements that threaten their communal life at the village level. - 5.
+Most members of the communities are devout Christians with the church playing an important role as a mediator in any disagreements that threaten their communal life at the village level. - 5.
 Within Malaysia's cultural and political contexts, the Kelabit and Lun Bawang are numerically inferior to other groups in Malaysia.

-It was partly these sociological features which contributed to the creation of the Ba Kelalan constituency in 1996.
-Puyok (2006, pp.214) noted that the boundary delineation exercise gave the two indigenous groups a majority seat.
+It was partly these sociological features which contributed to the creation of the Ba' Kelalan constituency in 1996.
+Puyok (2006, 214) noted that the boundary delineation exercise gave the two indigenous groups a majority seat.
 Prior to the creation of N70, the Kelabit were voting with the Kayan and Kenyah in Telang Usan in Baram, while the Lun Bawang were voting with the Malays in Lawas.
-Because their numbers are small, there was a slim chance for either of the groups to gain a representative in the state assembly.
-All this has led to discussions and delineation of a constituency that can provide "majority" status for the Lun Bawang and Kelabit.
+Because their numbers are small, there was a slim chance for either of the groups to gain a representative in the State Legislative Assembly.
+All this led to discussions and delineation of a constituency that can provide "majority" status for the Lun Bawang and Kelabit.

 The delineation was politically meaningful for them.
-As pointed out by Welsh (2006, pp.3) "...the most important feature shaping Sarawakian politics is ethnicity, its demography.... [whereby] political parties, political mobilization and campaign issues are organized along these ethnic cleavages, as is the delineation of electoral constituencies, yielding different representation for different communities."
+As pointed out by Welsh (2006, 3) "the most important feature shaping Sarawakian politics is ethnicity, its demography... [whereby] political parties, political mobilisation and campaign issues are organised along these ethnic cleavages as is the delineation of electoral constituencies, yielding different representation for different communities."

-Welsh's claim is made clear through Table 3 below.
-Over the years, allocation of seats in the state has been aligned along ethnic lines: only three (3) seats out of 71 seats had been allocated to Orang Ulu and one of which is the Ba Kelalan seat.
+Welsh's claim is made clear through Table 3.
+Over the years, allocation of seats in the state has been aligned along ethnic lines-only three seats out of 71 seats had been allocated to Orang Ulu and one of which is the Ba' Kelalan seat.